iarsystems/ewptool/README.md

 ![project-exclude-group](images/exclude.png)

-:warning: Notice that when a group or a file is __excluded from build__, its icon becomes grayed.
+>:warning: Notice that when a group or a file is __excluded from build__, its icon becomes grayed.

+>:warning: Excluding sources from the current build configuration does not propagate to other build configurations.

 ## Great!
 Now what?
 As we have seen, the purpose of the __EWPtool__ is to help developers to quickly populate a new (or even an existing) project with one (or more) directories containing source files, headers and static libraries.
 This tool can help to save a substantial amount of time, especially when it comes to projects with many sub-directories.